-On Sensory Friendly Sundays, we require visitors ages 2 and older to wear face masks inside the building to support the safety and comfort of families and attendees.
+On Sensory Friendly Sundays, we require visitors over age 2 to wear face masks inside the building to support the safety and comfort of families and attendees.

 This program was created in consultation with the Autism Society of Minnesota (AuSM) and the University of Minnesota’s Occupational Therapy Program.

 While walk-ins are welcome, we encourage you to reserve your space ahead of time.
 Sensory Friendly Sunday is typically less busy from 8 to 9:30 am and busier from 9:30 to 11 am.

 Join teaching artist Reed Ross in the Art Lab to create an observational contour portrait!
 For this project, participants will try creating a drawing without looking down at their paper.
 Elements of texture and color can be added to the portraits using yarn and glitter glue.

 Try a Gallery Activity, 8–11 am